Feature #1363

 I tend to object on this.
 The upper limit code should not care about the spectral shape.
 The upper limit gets computed as a function of the normalising parameter only.
 All other parameters are kept as they are.
 There is no need to fix parameters in the code (which would confuse the user), since there is no fit performed which would check if a parameter is free.
 See for example the calculation of spectral points: the user can decide to give any spectral model.
 In each energy bin, the flux point as well as the upper limit are then computed with the assumption of a fixed spectral shape (given by the user).
 So I would argue that there is indeed the need to support all spectral models.

-#15 Updated by Sanchez David over 9 years ago
+#15 Updated by Sanchez David almost 10 years ago

 I don’t see the point to compute an UL for a logparabola model or a power-law with a cut off.
 You can not find a source so you cannot constrain the other parameters.
 What is done usualy is that you assume a certain index for a power law model and then compute the UL.
 The assumed index is up to the user who should explicitly decide the value.
 I have missunderstood the code and since there is no fit this is fine.
 I would nevertheless add the possibility for the user to put the power-law index to a certain value by adding a parameter in the par file.